 - Start with a compelling headline.
 Grab your readers’ attention and don’t let go.
 Make them want to read more.
 Remember: The headline is the advertisement for the body copy.
 Sell that story!

 - Use appealing photos to complement your donor story.
 Study after study shows that pictures draw the eye in a way that text can’t.
-Work with donors to get photographs that are visually interesting and appealing to your planned giving prospects.
+Work with donors to get photographs (even better yet, videos) that are visually interesting and appealing to your planned giving prospects.
 If you use stock footage, make sure the people look real (not like models for a dental clinic).

 - Craft copy that engages your prospects.
 Get hold of a good copywriter who can write both for the donor and Google (for SEO — search engine optimization).